MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

 ms.reviewer: zuramir
 ms.author: sgilley
 author: sdgilley
-# customer intent: As a developer, I want use the chat playground in Azure AI Studio so I can work with generative AI.
+# customer intent: As a developer, I want use the chat playground in Azure AI Foundry portal so I can work with generative AI.
 ---

-# Quickstart: Use the chat playground in Azure AI Studio
+# Quickstart: Use the chat playground in Azure AI Foundry portal

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-In this quickstart, you use [Azure AI Studio](https://ai.azure.com) to deploy a chat model and use it in the chat playground in Azure AI Studio.
+In this quickstart, you use [Azure AI Foundry](https://ai.azure.com) to deploy a chat model and use it in the chat playground in Azure AI Foundry portal.

 If you don't have an Azure subscription, <a href="https://azure.microsoft.com/free/cognitive-services" target="_blank">create one for free</a>.

 ## Prerequisites

-- You need permissions to create an Azure AI Studio hub or have one created for you.
+- You need permissions to create an Azure AI Foundry hub or have one created for you.
     - If your role is **Contributor** or **Owner**, you can follow the steps in this tutorial.
     - If your role is **Azure AI Developer**, the hub must already be created before you can complete this tutorial.
 Your user role must be **Azure AI Developer**, **Contributor**, or **Owner** on the hub.
 For more information, see [hubs](../concepts/ai-resources.md) and [Azure AI roles](../concepts/rbac-ai-studio.md).